Vaccine Evangelists, Apostates, and Apologists : Part 1 - The Evangelists

 Forgive me for continuing to heap on the analogies, but, the Vaccine Apologists cool the marks out by gaslighting them; that’s what most of what they are doing really boils down to, gaslighting (leading someone to believe that they are deluded for believing as true something that is in fact true).
 Here is an example of the Vaccine Apologists’ gaslighting in a nutshell:

-“I don’t know why you thought that vaccines played a primary role in the drastic decline in deaths attributed to infectious disease that occurred in the late 19th and early 20th centuries, and that we would be overwhelmed with a tsunami of suffering and death if we stopped vaccinating, Basically no one has been saying or suggesting or insinuating that.
+“I don’t know why you thought that vaccines played a primary role in the drastic decline in deaths attributed to infectious disease that occurred in the late 19th and early 20th centuries, and that we would be overwhelmed with a tsunami of suffering and death if we stopped vaccinating, basically no one has been saying or suggesting or insinuating that.
 Stop deluding yourself.
 Stop fighting strawmen.”

 Caveats for the Analogy of